RoaringBitmap/CRoaring/.github/pull_request_template.md

-Before submitting this PR, run `tools/clang-format.sh` on your changes.
+Before submitting this PR, run `tools/run-clangcldocker.sh` on your changes if you can.
 See the "Contributing" section in the README for details.
+It is acceptable to skip this formatting.